 Buying the Ingredients

 Luckily, there are a couple of gelatin-free options for marshmallows.
 Dandies air-puffed vegan marshmallows hold up great and look gorgeous once dyed.
-Another option is Sweet & Sara which also makes vegan marshmallows, although they are square rather than round.
-Both options can be found at Whole Foods and online.

 Plant-based food coloring gives these vegan marshmallows their pretty hues.
 By using plant-based coloring, you're avoiding the artificial coloring and parabens in conventional food coloring.
 When shopping for plant-based coloring, try your local natural food store such as Whole Foods or try an online retailer.